Article

 Adjust your driving

-Nonetheless, as with all vehicles, you’ll want to adjust the way you drive your EV in snowy and icy conditions.
-Gentle acceleration and deceleration help prevent skidding and sliding.
+When the roads are sprinkled with snow and possibly ice, it probably goes without saying that you need to take things easy.
+A useful design feature of EVs is that the batteries are placed as close to the ground as possible – this keeps the centre of gravity low, which in turn can provide traction and handling capabilities on snow-covered roads.
+Still, as with all vehicles – both EV and ICE – you’ll want to adjust the way you drive your EV in snowy and icy conditions.
+The Highway Code’s rule 231 recommends avoiding sudden actions on the road, as gentle acceleration and deceleration helps prevent skidding and sliding.
 Anticipating turns and braking early allow for a smoother, more controlled driving experience (as well as conserving battery power).
 Leaving more space between you and the vehicle in front also makes good sense, especially if visibility is poor.

 Find a public charging point near you by downloading the bp pulse app >